nathankerr/seed/readme.md

 each string is a qualified column, order does not matter (i.e., will check a,b and b,a for a function)

 during startup, check if needed comparisons are registered.
 If not, list the one which are missing

+# todo

+- boolean expressions for predicates
+- lattice types?
+How to do without type knowledge?
+Do the lattice types impose or imply some sort of type classing that would need to be matched or ensured by the host environement?
+- list and check for functions required by the host environment for a particular seed
+- finish cart implementation
+- change seed.Expression from a struct to an interface{}